DoctorWayWay/doctorwayway/README.md

 # :wave: Hello there!
 My name is Waylon

 I am a Full Stack Web Developer, improving my knowledge on web development every day.
 Below you will find a list of tools I use or have used before.
 At the moment, I primarly work with [React](https://reactjs.org/), [React Native](https://reactnative.dev/), [Mantine](https://mantine.dev/), and [NativeBase](https://nativebase.io/), building responsive and cross-platform user interfaces.
+I really enjoy building UI.

 I am a graduate of [Bloom Institute of Technology](https://www.bloomtech.com/).